TasALERT real-time fire, emergency warnings | FUEL CHECK Tas

 On the last Sunday of every month, the Campbell Town Market is on at the town hall, with bric-a-brac, cakes, plants, clothes and more up for grabs.

-On any day of the week, explore the town’s specialty shops, find something special to read at The Book Cellar, search for treasure from days gone by at Wildes Antiques, and pop into the wonderful art galleries.
+Explore the town’s specialty shops, find something special to read at The Book Cellar, search for treasure from days gone by at Last Frontier Vintage & Collectibles, and pop into the wonderful art galleries, including Harmony on High Street.